nwlandry/mean-FLAME/README.md

 The repository contains several directories:
 * `life-cycle`: contains all of the code used for simulating an ecological model using the mean-FLAME model approach.
-* `Lokta-Volterra`: contains all of the code used for simulating the Lokta-Volterra model using the mean-FLAME model approach.
+* `Lotka-Volterra`: contains all of the code used for simulating the Lotka-Volterra model using the mean-FLAME model approach.
 * `SIRS`: contains all of the code used for simulating the SIRS model using the mean-FLAME model approach.
 * `tutorials`: contains a Jupyter notebook which demonstrates simulating a birth-death process in Python using the mean-FLAME modeling approach.